Sick Leave Pool Program

 Regular employees who exhaust all applicable leave because of catastrophic illness or injury suffered by either the employee or a member of the employee's immediate family may apply to the sick leave pool program for additional leave.

 To build the pool, current or retiring employees may contribute any amount of their accrued sick leave to the pool.
-An employee who wants to withdraw sick leave from the pool because of catastrophic illness or injury must be eligible to accrue vacation and sick leave benefits at the time application is made (i.e.,employees on leave without pay are not eligible to accrue sick leave and are not eligible for the sick leave pool).
+An employee who wants to withdraw sick leave from the pool because of catastrophic illness or injury must be eligible to accrue vacation and sick leave benefits at the time application is made (i.e.,employees on leave without pay are not eligible to accrue sick leave and are not eligible for the sick leave pool) or must apply for the Sick Leave Pool within 15 days after being placed on leave without pay.
 The employee must have exhausted all of his or her accrued applicable leave before hours from the pool may be allocated.

 The number of sick leave pool hours that are approved may be less than the hours requested by the employee.
 An eligible employee may not be awarded time from the sick leave pool in an amount that exceeds the lesser of one-third of the total amount of time in the pool or a lifetime maximum benefit of 90 days (720 hours).
 The lifetime maximum benefit of 720 hours may be for one or a combination of more than one catastrophic illness or injury.
 Sick leave hours granted from the pool may be taken on an intermittent basis.